 It's always great to be able to learn from someone who has made all the mistakes.
 Now I can run the eBay course without distractions, detours and dead ends.

 Selling and buying on eBay and other online auction sites is a *business* first and foremost.
 If you're not there to make money, you're wasting your time.
 Every tip, trick and technique I've learned from "The IWantCollectibles Guide to Ebay Sales" has put me one big step ahead of the other guys.Mike Hayward

 Many people confuse experience with skills.
 We confuse experience with skills because it is easier to measure experience.
 We can put a number on it.

 Ok, well the last one is probably an exaggeration, but all these statements have numbers.
 We concentrate on the numbers rather than the knowledge.
 We assume repetition means knowledge.

 But the hidden truth is repetition is not the same as skills.
 Just having a number gives no information about skills.

-He has fifty years of driving experience, but only a few short months of building skills.
+He has over fifty years of driving experience, but only a few short months of building skills.
 He has actually spent more time forgetting how to drive, than he spent learning in the first place.

 If anything, the only skill he has mastered in the past fifty years is how to deal with accidents.
 He is pretty good at talking with insurance adjusters, and the guy at the body shop sends him birthday and Christmas cards.